W427697/Discord-/docs/writing-docs/mdx.md

 ## Basic example

-Let's get started with an example, `Checkbox.mdx`, that combines Markdown with a single story
+Let's get started with an example, `Checkbox.mdx`, that combines Markdown with a single story.

 <!-- prettier-ignore-start -->